reginakusza/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/JackLemere/README.md

 [Sell Questions by Month (Uganda)]

 When zooming in on this analysis and comparing by year, we can see that similar trends occur each year.
-The years 2018 and 2020 in particular have clear peaks in the concentration of selling related questions during harvest periods.
+When analyzing data for Uganda, the years 2018 and 2020 in particular have clear peaks in the concentration of selling related questions during harvest periods.
 Years 2017 and 2019 don't have as prominent of a correlation, but still have the two months with the highest concentration of market related questions fall within both harvest periods.
 2021 saw this peak occur in May for reasons unknown, but may possibly have been related to unique weather and harvesting times that year.
+When analyzing the same data for Kenya, less of a correlation is present and the concentration of market based quesitons is much more stable throughout the calendar year.
+Some years, particularly 2018, still exhibit this correlation.
+It is possible Kenya has more varying harvest periods depending on the crop, but the reasons for the slight differences in question concentration between Uganda and Kenya are currently unclear.

 [Sell Questions by Year (Kenya)]
 [Sell Questions by Year (Uganda)]